Alveda King is 68 years old but tells everyone she is 69.

 King Jr. wouldn’t agree with all of Alveda King’s views, Farris added, but he believes the civil rights icon is “looking down and smiling at her because she is grounded and a true Christian woman.”

-King Jr.’s three surviving children, Bernice, Martin and Dexter, generally decline interview requests.
-They also declined to be interviewed for this article.
+King Jr.’s three surviving children, Bernice, Martin and Dexter, generally decline interview requests, and they declined to be interviewed for this article.

 Since Trump’s rise to power, only a handful of blacks have gotten close to him — and none of those have been well received by the black communities they are supposed to court.

 Atlanta radio host Robert Patillo, a civil rights activist, said African Americans who have allied themselves with the president come in three categories:

 The “far fringe, where you find your Diamond and Silk and Candace Owens,” Patillo said.
 “They are the minstrel shows and entertainers with no policy agenda and no doctrine.
 They just want to go viral.”

 Opposite of that is the space occupied by the likes of U.S. Sen. Tim Scott, R-S.C., and Housing and Urban Development Secretary Ben Carson, moderates “who have distinct policy positions, but understand that being on Trump’s good side helps their goals.”